-The example is built from 2 files, main.c which holds the example logic and flow_blocks.c that holds the implementation for building the flow rule.
+The example is build from 2 main files, main.c which holds the example logic and flow_blocks.c that holds the implementation for building the flow rule.

 The following sections provide an explanation of the main components of the code.